dinarrow/dinarrow.github.io/_posts/2018-10-31-raspberry-pi-auto-start.md

 # Raspberry Pi Auto Start

+DON'T DO THIS

+While in theory the init.d (SystemV) can work the Pi has switched to systemd.

+Use the methods in ["Systemd Service Setup"](systemd-auto-start.html)

 Raspian is a version linux so this is just the specific auto-start method used

 A file is required in /etc/init.d like this